Worcester

 | CE |

-Boiler shows CE, communication error between user interface and main PCB, display may be blank or flicker.
+Boiler shows CE, indicating a communication error between the user interface and the main PCB.
+The display may be blank or flicker.

 |